 OM may be used as a general purpose functional/object/visual programming language.
 At a more specialized level, a set of provided classes and libraries make it a very convenient environment for music composition.
 Above the OpenMusic kernel, live the OpenMusic Projects.
 A project is a specialized set of classes and methods written in Lisp, accessible and visualisable in the OM environment.
 Various classes implementing musical data / behaviour are provided.
-They are associated with graphical editors and may be extended by the user to meet specifical needs.
+They are associated with graphical editors and may be extended by the user to meet specific needs.
 Different representations of a musical process are handled, among which common notation, midi piano-roll, sound signal.
-High level in-time organisation of the music material is proposed through the maquette concept.
+High level in-time organisation of the music material is proposed through the concept of "maquette".

-Existing CommonLisp/CLOS code can easily be reused in OM, and new code can be developped in a visual way.
+Existing CommonLisp/CLOS code can easily be used in OM, and new code can be developed in a visual way.